 ID graduates hold positions of influence in companies and design firms such as Amazon, Apple, BCG, Doblin, EY, Fjord, Google, IDEO, INSITUM, Logitech, McDonald’s, McKinsey, Motorola, Microsoft, Salesforce, SapientRazorfish, SC Johnson, Steelcase, and Verizon.

-The Master of Design and Master of Public Policy and Administration dual degree is a two-year, 69-credit-hour program:
+The Master of Design and Master of Public Administration dual degree is a two-year, 69-credit-hour program:

 - 45 Institute of Design credit hours (M.Des. required and elective courses)

-- 24 Stuart School of Business credit hours (M.P.P.A. required courses)
+- 24 Stuart School of Business credit hours (M.P.A. required courses)

 With 30 credit hours of elective courses, this dual-degree program is highly customizable to each student’s interests.
 The program director or academic adviser will develop a curriculum plan when the student begins the program.
 Students select a series of courses from the available studios and lecture courses to meet the objectives of their professional goals.
 Up to six credit hours of elective courses may be taken outside of ID with the approval of the student’s adviser.

-Typically, students will reduce the overall credit requirements compared to individual degree programs because M.P.P.A. will double count nine M.Des. credit hours toward M.P.P.A. electives and M.Des. will double count nine M.P.P.A. credit hours towards M.Des. electives.
+Typically, students will reduce the overall credit requirements compared to individual degree programs because M.P.A. will double count nine M.Des. credit hours toward M.P.A. electives and M.Des. will double count nine M.P.A. credit hours towards M.Des. electives.
 The program director may make exceptions to this plan depending upon the student’s individual situation.

-For students with no formal design training, the ID Foundation Program (15 additional ID credit hours required) provides prerequisite skills and experience for the M.Des. and M.P.P.A. program.
+For students with no formal design training, the ID Foundation Program (15 additional ID credit hours required) provides prerequisite skills and experience for the M.Des. and M.P.A. program.

-Note: The Academic Catalog (use the “View M.P.P.A.
+Note: The Academic Catalog (use the “View M.P.A.
 Details” link below) will be updated soon with the program’s current name.
 All curriculum details and requirements shown remain the same.

-Students must apply and be accepted to both programs: Master of Design (M.Des.) and Master of Public Policy and Administration (M.P.P.A.).
+Students must apply and be accepted to both programs: Master of Design (M.Des.) and Master of Public Administration (M.P.A.).
 Admission to all degree programs at Illinois Tech is highly competitive.
 Meeting the minimum requirements does not guarantee admission.
 Test scores and grade-point average are just two of several important factors considered.